Adan-Perez/Adan-Perez/README.md

 # 💫 About Me:
-👨‍💻 Passionate about learning every day<br>✨ Currently learning Web development <br>💬 Talk with me about new ideas
+👨‍💻 Passionate about learning every day<br>✨ Currently learning Frontend and Backend development<br>💬 Talk with me about new ideas

 ## 🌐 Socials: